elixir-dx/dx/docs/full_reference.md

 The assigned value of a predicate is generally assigned as is.

-A few special tuples, however, will be replaced by Infer (see _Features_ below)
+A few special tuples, however, will be replaced by Dx (see _Features_ below)

 Example: